 • Dust, dust, dust.
 Dusty registers, radiators, or baseboard heaters mean inefficiency.
 Be sure to clean these areas regularly using a vacuum and brush nozzle.
 (For more information, see Basic Forced-Air Furnace Maintenance.)

 • Don’t over-exhaust.
 If you leave your exhaust fan on indefinitely in your bathroom or kitchen, you won’t only expel the air in that immediate area but you will also begin sucking out expensively heated or cooled air from the rest of the house.

-• Think about humidity.
+• Consider humidity.
 Heating and cooling isn’t just about the number on a thermometer.
 Relative humidity affects comfort, too.
-Keeping humidity higher in the winter (up to about 60% is good) allows you to run your thermostat at a lower temperature.
-In the summer, less humidity makes the air feel cooler.
-If you find your air has too much or too little humidity, consider using a room-model or furnace-attached humidifier or a dehumidifier.
+Keeping humidity fairly high in the winter allows you to run your thermostat at a lower temperature and maintain comfort.
+In the summer, low humidity makes the air feel cooler because perspiration can evaporate from your skin more freely.

 Featured Resource: Find a Pre-Screened Local Home Insulation Contractor